University of Minnesota Administrative Policy

 Responsible University Administrator (Provost, Chancellor, Vice President for Clinical Affairs, Dean or Department Head)

-Recommend scholar for chair, professorship, or faculty fellowship.
+Recommend scholar for deanship, directorship, chair, professorship, or faculty fellowship.
 Ensure that a plan has been developed for filling positions and get approval by an appropriate University official.
 Assign responsibility to a person who will plan annual budgets.
 Must ensure the endowment funds are expended in accordance with the terms of the donor agreement and, in coordination with development staff, provide periodic reports to the donors on the status of the chair and nature of the activities.

 System Campus, College or Unit

-Responsible for keeping list of all chairs, professorships, and faculty fellowships including current holders and making it available to administration upon request.
+Responsible for keeping a list of all deanships, directorships, chairs, professorships, and faculty fellowships including current holders and making it available to administration upon request.
 Responsible for reporting activities to the donor, in coordination with development staff.
 Responsible for preparing deposit and withdrawal endowment transactions in the University’s financial system while ensuring that they are consistent with University policies, procedures, and the donor agreement, and verify that necessary documentation and approvals exist.

 History